Southern–New Orleans Knights and Lady Knights: Return

-Varsity teams
+Sports sponsored

-SUNO competes in five intercollegiate varsity sports: Men's sports included basketball and track & field; while women's sports included basketball, track & field and volleyball.
+SUNO competes in four intercollegiate varsity sports: Men's sports included baseball and basketball; while women's sports included basketball and volleyball.

+Baseball

+The Southern–New Orleans Knights baseball team represents Southern University at New Orleans in New Orleans, Louisiana, United States.
+The school's team currently competes in the Gulf Coast Athletic Conference, which is part of the National Association of Intercollegiate Athletics.
+The team plays its home games at 650-seat Wesley Barrow Stadium.
+Baseball was added to the athletics program for the first time in 2024.

 Basketball

 Men's basketball

 The Southern–New Orleans Knights men's basketball team represents Southern University at New Orleans in New Orleans, Louisiana, United States.
 The school's team currently competes in the Gulf Coast Athletic Conference, which is part of the National Association of Intercollegiate Athletics.
-The team plays its home games at 1,200-seat Health and Physical Education Building also known as "The Castle".
+The team plays its home games at the 1,200-seat Health and Physical Education Building also known as "The Castle".

 SUNO's men basketball teams have appeared in six NAIA tournaments.

 Women's basketball

 The Southern–New Orleans Lady Knights women's basketball team represents Southern University at New Orleans in New Orleans, Louisiana, United States.
 The school's team currently competes in the Gulf Coast Athletic Conference, which is part of the National Association of Intercollegiate Athletics.
-The team plays its home games at 1,200-seat Health and Physical Education Building also known as "The Castle".
+The team plays its home games at the 1,200-seat Health and Physical Education Building also known as "The Castle".

 The women's basketball team has appeared in one NAIA Tournament.